Adasha/proximity-effect/README.md

 Modify CSS properties on children of target element based on mouse pointer proximity.
 Port of an old Flash component, missing some features but gained others.
 9Kb minified, no dependencies.

-Fairly widely compatible but effects are dependent on browser support.
+<del>Fairly widely compatible but</del> effects are dependent on browser support. ***NOTE: current version requires capability to extend built-in objects - this kncks out Edge and Firefox before v59 until polyfills are implemented)***

 [View demos on adasha.com](http://www.adasha.com/lab/mousefader)